 The Board will utilize the following procedures regarding the availability of public records.
 "Public records" are defined as any document, device, or item, regardless of physical form or characteristic, including an electronic record created or received by or coming under the jurisdiction of the Board or its employees, which serves to document the organization, functions, policies, decisions, procedures, operations, or other activities of the Center.
 "Electronic record" is defined as a record created, generated, sent, communicated, received, or stored by electronic means.
 "Public records" do not include medical records, trial preparation records, confidential law enforcement investigatory records, records the release of which is prohibited by State or Federal law, and any other exceptions set forth in R.C.
 149.43.
 Confidential law enforcement investigatory records, medical records, and trial preparation records are as defined in R.C.
 149.43.
-No public records, including, but not limited to personnel records, personnel files, or staff directories or student records shall include the actual/confidential addresses of students, parents, or employees who are participating in the Safe at Home/Address Confidentiality Program administered by the Secretary of State to serve as the student's, parent's or employee's address.
+No public records, including, but not limited to personnel records, personnel files, or staff directories or student records shall include the actual/confidential addresses of students, parents, or employees who are participating in the Safe at Home/Address Confidentiality Program administered by the Secretary of State.
+Such public records and student records shall only contain the address designated by the Secretary of State to serve as the student's, parent's or employee's address.